Home NAS Setup in India: Complete Storage Guide

 Phone Photo Backup

 Install Syncthing on your NAS and your Android phone.
 Configure it to sync your Camera folder to a directory on the NAS.
-Every photo you take is automatically backed up to your NAS over Wi-Fi when you are home.
-No cloud, no subscription, no storage limits beyond your hard drive capacity.
+Every photo you take gets automatically backed up over Wi-Fi when you're home.
+No cloud.
+No subscription.
+No storage limits beyond your hard drive capacity.
+Feels liberating, honestly.

 Computer Backup

-• Mac: Time Machine works over SMB shares (Synology and TrueNAS both support this)
+- Mac: Time Machine works over SMB shares (Synology and TrueNAS both support this natively)

 Off-Site Backup

-Remember: the NAS itself needs a backup.
+Remember: the NAS itself needs a backup too.
 Use the 3-2-1 rule — 3 copies of data, on 2 different media, with 1 off-site.
 Your NAS is one copy.
 An external USB drive (stored at a relative's home, swapped periodically) is the cheapest off-site option.
-Cloud backup to a service like Backblaze B2 (about Rs 0.45/GB/month) is more automated.
+Cloud backup to a service like Backblaze B2 (about Rs 0.45/GB/month) is more automated but costs money over time.

 Electricity Cost in India